Litigating for Climate Justice: Views from the Frontlines

 This series combines the views of leading academics, litigators, and activists who are on the frontlines of the fight for climate justice.
 Their work has been instrumental in setting increasingly ambitious and progressive precedents, and the series provides a unique glimpse behind the scenes.

-Margaretha Wewerinke-Sing, ‘Grappling with Danger: Some Lessons from Uregnda v The Netherlands‘
+Margaretha Wewerinke-Singh, ‘Grappling with Danger: Some Lessons from Urgenda v The Netherlands‘

 Joana Setzer and Délton Carvalho, ‘IEA v Brazil: Rights-Based Climate Litigation to Protect the Brazilian Amazon‘